 Once all the testimony and evidence is in, the attorneys for both sides will write legal briefs and submit them to the judge.
 These briefs are effectively the final arguments before the judge makes a decision.
 After the judge reviews the briefs, a final decision will be made, at which point the case is concluded.
 Either side can appeal the judge’s decision to the Workers’ Compensation Appeals Board.
 However, the appeal must be based on a legal error, not a dispute about which side the judge found to be credible.
 For this reason, the majority of decisions made by judges are not appealed.

 In Pennsylvania, fully-litigated workers’ compensation claims can take up to a year or more before they are finally resolved.
 This is due to each individual phase of the process potentially lasting months.
 For an injured worker who has bills to pay, this is not an ideal situation.
 However, an experienced workers’ compensation attorney can help by minimizing delays when possible to get you the compensation you deserve faster.

 My name is Geoffry Hillsberg, and I have been solely practicing workers’ compensation law in the state of Pennsylvania since 1995.
-If you have been injured in a workplace accident, contact my law office today.
+If you have been injured in a workplace accident in Delaware County, contact my law office today.
 I will put my decades of experience to work fighting for your right to compensation.

 The advice offered above is general in nature and may not be applicable to every case.
 Consultation with an attorney is highly recommended.
 Reliance on this advice does not represent the formation of an attorney-client relationship in the absence of a fee agreement with Mr. Hillsberg.